yury-lysogorskiy/lammps/doc/src/python.rst

   variable        ketrunc vector py_foo(v_ke) thermo_style    custom step temp epair v_ketrunc[*6]

-The vector-style variable "ketrunc" invokes the Python "truncate" function on each of the 6 components of the global kinetic energy tensor calculated by the :doc:`compute ke <compute_ke>` command.
+The vector-style variable ``ketrunc`` invokes the Python ``truncate`` function on each of the 6 components of the global kinetic energy tensor calculated by the :doc:`compute ke <compute_ke>` command.
 The 6 truncated values will be printed with thermo output to the screen and log file.

-Or the last 2 lines of the equal-style variable example can be replaced by these to define atom-style variables which invoke the same Python "truncate" function:
+Or the last 2 lines of the equal-style variable example can be replaced by these to define atom-style variables which invoke the same Python ``truncate`` function:

 .. code-block:: LAMMPS